2026-06-22

 Yes, and most people do.
 Operators provide generic costumes, superheroes, animals, cartoon onesies, included in the price and usually one size.
 The only rule is no Nintendo or Mario characters, since that is precisely what the 2020 court case was about.

 You pick your costume at the shop before you set off, and you pull it on over your clothes, so wear something you can move in.
 Nobody forces you into one, but almost everyone takes part, because the costumes are half the reason the photos land.
-A convoy of superheroes waiting at a Shibuya red light gets a reaction from the crowd that a row of plain karts never would.
+A convoy of superheroes waiting at a Shibuya red light gets a reaction from the crowd that a row of plain karts never would, and that crowd is part of what makes driving Shibuya Crossing in a go-kart the shot everyone wants.

 If you were specifically hoping to be Mario, I understand the small letdown.
 In practice, riders forget about it within a block.
 The novelty is the driving and the costume together, not the licence on the costume.